marlinss/marlinss/README.md

 ## About

-I develop modern web and mobile applications with a focus on performance, scalability, automation and security.

-Working across frontend, backend, cloud infrastructure and mobile ecosystems.
+I develop modern web and mobile applications with a focus on performance, scalability, automation and security — working across frontend, backend, cloud infrastructure and mobile ecosystems.

 ---